Carolynembugua/Inspire-in-stem/README.md

 accessing items from a list using indices

 ## Week 2 : Electronics for innovators
- use of : if, elif , else
+ use of : if, elif , else ,while cubes,squares
- cubes
+ make of dictionaries
+ making of pyramids
+ factorizing
 ## Week 3 : Introduction to Robotics

 ## Week 4 : Javascript,CSS,html